infiniflow/infinity/README.md

 ### 🔮 Powerful search

-- Supports a hybrid search of dense embedding, sparse embedding, tensor and full text, in addition to filtering.
+- Supports a hybrid search of dense embedding, sparse embedding, tensor, and full text, in addition to filtering.
-- Support several types of rerankers including RRF, weighted sum and **ColBERT**.
+- Supports several types of rerankers including RRF, weighted sum and **ColBERT**.

 ### 🍔 Rich data types